Jake McCarthy Player Props: Diamondbacks vs. Phillies

 Jake McCarthy At The Plate

-- McCarthy is batting .211 with two doubles, two triples, a home run and 10 walks.
+- McCarthy has two doubles, three triples, a home run and 10 walks while hitting .212.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.